Progesterone and Pregnancy

 - Progesterone capsules used vaginally rather than taken orally, but this method is not approved by the Food and Drug Administration (FDA).

-Risks & side effects of progesterone
+Risks & side effects of the hormone

 Common side effects when using progesterone: